WHAT IS MICROTIA?

 - Ear prosthetic

-- Future Options: 3-D printed ear (FDA study in progress)
+- Future Option: 3-D printed ear (FDA study in progress)

-- Bone-conduction hearing aids via a softband (nonsurgical)
+- Non-surgical: Bone-conduction hearing aid via a softband

 - Atresiaplasty or Canalplasty (surgical opening of ear canal)